T0jal/Storytail/README.md

 All the developers worked on the project as a whole, especially the back-end.
 The database was co-designed.

-- [@António 'Tojal' Rocha](https://www.github.com/T0jal) - Focused on the CRUD for the backoffice and the front-end of the backoffice, implementing the whole visual layer for the Admin.
+- [@António 'Tojal' Rocha](https://www.github.com/T0jal) - Focused on the CRUD for the backoffice and the front-end of the backoffice, implementing the whole visual layer for the Admin using Laravel Blade.
 - [@Emanuel Teixeira](https://www.github.com/manecz) - Focused on the front-end of the frontoffice creating it from scratch using Vue.js.
 Also improved the CRUD API as needed.
 Implemented Axios, VueX and JWT.
 - João Carvalhinho - Focused on the overall back-end.
 Worked on the Models, CRUD, implemented the DB and Authentication, created a Tag System.